evant/JobSchedulerCompat/README.md

 well-tested, so I would advise not using in production at this time.
 There are no guarantees that this will not run down your battery or cause your device to explode.

-## Help needed
-After building this, I've discovered that I really don't have the interest in maintaining it.
-It still requires significant work to get into a production-quality state.
-And above all, it needs significant work monitoring battery usage and finding the optimal strategies between battery usage and running jobs in a timely manner.
-If anyone is interested, I'll gladly answer any question about implementation details and what needs to be fixed.
-I won't however, spend time tracking down bugs.

 ### Gradle
 ```groovy